 I'm a computer scientist working in R&D and building AR/VR technology.
 In fall of 2020, I (re-)joined Facebook Reality Labs as a Research Engineer.
 My research interests span computer graphics, avatars, human perception, and all day everyday spatial computing.
-Join me and the Applied Perception Science team @ FB as an intern for a highly cross disciplinary project (Spring or Summer 2021).

 I got my PhD in 2014 from the Robotics Institute at Carnegie Mellon University where I was part of the graphics lab and spent arguably too much time looking at how people blink.
 I did stints as a mouseketeer at Disney Research, Jedi in training at Industrial Light and Magic, and visiting student at the Max Planck for Biological Cybernetics in Tuebingen, Germany.
 From 2016 to April 2020, I was lead Computer Scientist at Magic Leap's Advanced Technology lab in Seattle where I helped design and prototype next generation mixed reality systems and applications.